ABOUT PSYCHOANALYSIS AND POLITICS

 We aim to disseminate the knowledge produced in these fora by means of publications.

-PSYCHOANALYSIS AND POLITICS is registered as a non-profit organisation in Norway with the organisation no. 998 503 221.
+Psychoanalysis and Politics is registered as a non-profit organisation in Norway with the organisation no. 998 503 221.
+The conferences are international and take place in different countries and locations.

 LENE AUESTAD, PhD, prev.
 Research Fellow, Philosophy, University of Oslo/ Centre for Studies of the Holocaust and Religious Minorities/ London